 About the Stanislaus Archive

 The Stanislaus River Archive is being developed to make clear the importance of the river and the campaigns to save it during the 1970s and 1980s – and to allow anyone to see visual evidence of what the river was, what the campaigns involved, and what it has become.
 Learn more about what you can do on this site in this two minute video tutorial.
+You can also watch this 24 minute recording of a recent zoom webinar showing exactly how to use the archive.

 Those in this group (many shown in photo of early organizing meeting, at right) include Richard Roos-Collins, John Cassidy, Mark Dubois, Alexander Gaguine, Gracielle Rossi, Jennifer Jennings, Jon Amodio, Joe Daly, Roy Tennant, Christian Kallen, Martin Blake (now deceased), and others.